 Donations (such as baked goods, paper products, etc.) do not count towards service hours.
 If necessary, submit receipts for reimbursement.

 Some activities such (i.e. Field Day, Drama) have a limit of 5 hours that can count toward fulfilling the School Service Requirement.

-Your requirement for involvement in parish functions (i.e., Athletics, Bazaar, Lector, Scouts) does not suffice to fulfill the required service hours for the Day School.
+Parish activities/functions (i.e., Athletics, Bazaar, Lector, Scouts) do not count towards fulfilling the required service hours for the Day School.

 When can I visit the school?

 Some volunteer positions are available in the Media Center (library and computer lab).
-We also need volunteers for our daily lunch distribution and recess supervision program.
+We also need volunteers for our daily lunch and recess distribution program.